 Reflective surfaces also pick up colors from the ambient environment.
 The coloring of an object can be directly affected by the coloring of its environment.
 For example, a white ball in a blue room will take on a bluish hue.

 Using Lighting Estimation modes to enhance realism

-Environmental HDR mode uses machine learning to analyze the input camera image and synthesize environmental lighting for rendering a virtual object.
+Environmental HDR mode uses machine learning to analyze the camera images in real time and synthesize environmental lighting to support realistic rendering virtual objects.